204: 6 Questions to Ask When Your Emotions Feel Overwhelming

 [13:48] Question #3: How Is This Emotion Helpful?

 The third question we can ask to help us with clarifying and managing emotions we are experiencing is, “How is this helpful?” meaning, “Is it helpful to think this thought or to have this emotion?
 Or “Will thinking about this bring us closer to God?”
 Our first instinct may be to say “no, thoughts of worry aren’t going to help bring me closer to the Lord,” but we should also consider that sometimes God brings stuff to the forefront of our mind in order to reveal something deeper that He wants us to address.
+Question for reflection:- Is it helpful to have this thought?

 - Could this thought be helpful to get me to a new place in my walk with God?